Triveni-Balekundri/CrisisConnect/README.md

 # CrisisConnect - Community Crisis Support Platform

 CrisisConnect is a responsive web platform that connects people in emergency situations with nearby volunteers for faster community support.
-Currently we have a Prototype demo video included in this repo.
+Currently we have a Prototype demo video and images included in this repo.
+- prototype(1).mp4 (VIDEO) | Prototype-Images (SCREENSHOTS)

 ## Problem Statement
 During floods, accidents, fires, or local emergencies, urgent requests often fail to reach nearby people in time.